ghar1821/Chronoclust/README.md

 ## How do I use chronoclust?

+You can install ChronoClust using Pip (pip install Chronoclust): https://pypi.org/project/Chronoclust/

+OR using the setup.py script from this repo directly.

 The following instructions assume you have python 3 installed.
 If you haven't, please install python 3.6 or 3.7.
 Visit https://www.python.org/downloads/ for instruction.